-Have the First Aid Kits been taken out?
 Have the medicines for specific children been collected?
 E.g prescribed medication/ travel sickness tablets.
 Have dietary needs been catered for?
 Have the following documents been given to the office?
-You will need to take a copy all of your documents with you ncluding: Risk Assessments?
+You will need to take a copy all of your documents with you including: Risk Assessments?
 (Including Covid RA's) Risk Assessment check and sign sheet signed by all accompanying adults?
 Emergency Contacts.
 Itinerary for the trip with expected timings?
 A copy of the registers detailing all accompanying children and adults?
 Group lists and room lists Key Information for all Staff check and sign sheet?

 After the Trip

 Action Completed?

 Please complete the evaluation on Evolve to give feedback as to whether the trip was successful or not.
-Report any concerns you may have which would affect future visits e.g. seat belts not working on the bus, inadequate toilet
+Report any concerns you may have which would affect future visits e.g. seat belts not working on the bus, inadequate toilet facilities

-facilities